cybort/threefish1024/readme.txt

  skein hash staging driver:
 https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/drivers/staging/skein/threefish_block.c

-It has 1024 bits of key size and an additional "tweak" operating mode that adds 128 bits of additional security (assuming the header of LUKS encrypted container is detached and kept safe).
+It has 1024 bits of key size and an additional "tweak" operating mode.
+This mode doesn't need random counter or Initialization Vector, you can use plain IV (plain or plain64) safely as XTS mode uses.

 Security:
 =========